 - Enemies in some Final Fantasy games opt to run away when faced with overwhelming odds.

 - In Final Fantasy I, enemies would start randomly fleeing from you as your party levelled up.

-- Final Fantasy IV had early on groups of three soldiers, two troops and a commander.
+- Final Fantasy IV had early on groups of four soldiers, three troops and a commander.
 If you defeated the troops, the commandernote would flee.
-Strangely, the inverse does not happen.
+If you defeated the commander, the troops would panic and start attacking each other.

 - Final Fantasy Tactics did include "Bravery" as a morale mechanic in combat; if dropped to single digits, the unit would literally turn into a chicken and avoid battle; a player character whose out-of-battle Bravery was dropped too low would leave the party forever (except Ramza).